-- On the Mode screen, touch Expert → Aperture Priority. - Press the command dial once, and then rotate it to the left or right to adjust the aperture value. - 3 Set the desired options. - For a list of options, refer to "Shooting Functions". (p.
-73) - Half-press [Shutter] to focus, and then press [Shutter] to capture the photo.
+- Rotate the mode dial to \mathbf{A} . - 2 Scroll the jog dial to adjust the aperture value. - You can also adjust the aperture value by pressing [Fn], moving to the aperture value, and then scrolling the jog dial or dragging the screen. - 3 Set the desired options. - Half-press [Shutter] to focus, and then press [Shutter] to capture the photo.

-In low-light settings, you may need to increase the ISO sensitivity to prevent blurred photos.
+- In low-light settings, you may need to increase the ISO sensitivity to prevent blurred photos. - To set the minimum shutter speed, in Shooting mode, press [MENU] → ô → Minimum Shutter Speed → an option.

-Shutter Priority mode
+S Shutter Priority mode